hiranoo/AtcoderContestTool/README.md

   * No need to compare your output and the correct output
   * PARALELLY check your code with each of the test cases
 * You will never submit your code by mistake
-* Only one command "act" is needed to submit your code!
+* Only one command `act` is needed to submit your code!
 You are even free from specifying file name!

 # Functions
 * to fetch test cases